Mark 3: Healing on the Sabbath

-This also occurs in Matthew 12:9-14, although Jesus asks about how one would save a sheep on the Sabbath and how helping a person is more important than helping a sheep.
-Luke 6:6-11 is almost the same as this section of Mark although Luke does not state that they planned to kill him, only that they were "furious" and talked about what to do about Jesus.
+This event is also reported in Matthew 12:9–14, although Jesus asks there about how one would save a sheep on the Sabbath and how helping a person is more important than helping a sheep.
+Luke 6:6–11 is almost the same as this section of Mark, although Luke does not state that they planned to kill him, only that they were "furious" and talked about "what they might do to Jesus".